Faculty & Staff

 Mrs. Simonson teaches English in Providence Academy's Middle and Upper Schools.
 A graduate of Saint Mary's University in Winona, she has a bachelor's in English Literature and a master's in Instruction.
 She has previously taught at Lourdes High School in Rochester, and Holy Family Catholic High School in Victoria.
 Mrs. Simonson has experience teaching a wide variety of English curricula, and is currently Providence Academy's Speech Team Coach.

-Mr. Ian Skemp, US History Teacher
+Mr. Ian Skemp, Upper School History Teacher

 Mr. Ian Skemp teaches history in the Upper School, coaches Knowledge Bowl, and serves as the faculty adviser for the Dead Directors Society.
 Mr. Skemp was hired fresh off of getting his MA in American Studies at the University of Dallas.
 Before that, he earned a BA in Art History with a History Minor from the University of Minnesota.
 While finishing his BA, he taught Art History during Chesterton Academy’s inaugural year.
 During his time at PA, he has taught US History I & II, Debate I, History of Western Art, and Modern Western Civilization.
 He enjoys his role as a teacher at PA because it is a great environment for cultivating young minds during their formative years.